jometzg/azure-openai-ground-up/README.md

 # Azure OpenAI from the ground up
 ## Introduction
 This tutorial is intended to help your understanding of Azure OpenAI from the developer's perspective.
-How to programmatically interact with Azure OpenAI and how to run chat sessions against the the [Azure OpenAI REST API](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference).
+There has been much discussion of OpenAI, but it is often hard to understand what is really happening underneath - or at least at the API level.

+This tutorial takes the approach of demonstrating how the HTTP REST API may be used directly to interact with Azure OpenAI and Azure AI Search.
+This should hopefully demonstrate how Azure OpenAI works from a programming perspective.

+This tutorial references the [Azure OpenAI REST API](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference) documentation.

 ## Azure OpenAI
 For a background I have included a PowerPoint introduction to OpenAI from a developers perspective that has been presented at an Azure User Group.